FrankBijnen/ExifToolGui/Docs/Readme 4K monitor.txt

 - Microsoft states that is recommended to use a Manifest in stead of the API's, but then it would not be easy to switch at runtime.
 - The API's have to be called very early, and only once, at startup.
 - You can override the settings in the shortcut.
 Properties/Compatibility/Change high DPI settings.
-- To help troubleshoot any problems the following command line parameters are introced:
+- To help troubleshoot any problems the following command line parameters are introduced:

   /Scale                     Turn on Scaling for all forms.